IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ![organize Data Business terms](../.gitbook/assets/images/wkc-admin/wkc-admin-business-term.png)

 * Give the new Business term a name such as *Contact Information* and optional description, and click `Save as draft`.
-NOTE that others on the platform will be creating a business term for this workshop, so perhaps pre-pend your term with something unique, i.e *scottda-ContactInfo*:

 ![create business term](../.gitbook/assets/images/wkc-admin/wkc-admin-business-term-add-draft.png)